-- Trying to repair the circuit board yourself will likely void your warranties.
+- Trying to repair the circuit board yourself will likely void your warranty.

-- In most cases, the cost to replace the circuit board will be higher than replacing the entire unit.
+- In most cases, replacing the circuit board will cost more than replacing the entire unit.

-- Electricity can kill even those small and seemingly insignificant circuit components if touched when live!
+- Electricity can kill!
+Even small and seemingly insignificant circuit components are dangerous if touched when live!

 If you still want to try your hand at it, read on.

-Visually inspect the circuit board for signs of damage, and if you find something wrong, consult with an expert.
-You might end up having to replace the entire converter if the circuit board has been damaged.
+You might have to replace the entire converter if the circuit board has been damaged.

-That’s especially true for your RV’s electrical system.
 RV converters rarely fail due to anything other than wear and tear.
-Ensuring it will remain clean, dry, and dust-free when you’re not using it will help prolong its life.
+Ensuring it remains clean, dry, and dust-free when not using it will help prolong its life.

 Missing out on routine checks can cost you a lot, especially since once you’re in a remote area, qualified technical help will be hard to find and expensive to boot.

-Here are some things that you need to take special care of before you plan your next time in the van:
+Here are some things to take special care of before your next RV trip:

 - Test all your electrical components (with a multimeter if necessary).
-Make sure that your battery, converter, and your AC current inlet are all working properly and in tandem.
+Ensure that your battery, converter, and AC inlet are all working properly and in tandem.

-- If you have an older van, make sure that parts aren’t worn out.
-Check for blown fuses and if you find any, investigate to determine the cause.
+- If you have an older RV, ensure that parts aren’t worn out.
+Check for blown fuses; if you find any, investigate to determine the cause.

-- Keep track of how many cycles your battery has.
-That’s not so easy to do, but if you are a heavy user, make some assumptions on how often they will have cycled.
+- Keep track of how many cycles your RV battery has.
+That’s not easy, but if you are a heavy user, make assumptions about how often they will have cycled.
 If you’re a low user, use the battery’s annual life span as your guide.
-Most batteries come with rated cycles and/or years which lets you know how many times you can recharge them.
+Most batteries come with rated cycles and/or years, letting you know how many times you can recharge them.
 Beyond that, they start losing their capacity to charge.

-- RVs that spend a lot of time in humid areas near the coast (like Florida) seem to have a shorter battery lifespan.
+- RVs that spend much time in humid areas near the coast (like Florida) seem to have a shorter battery lifespan.
 Give that due consideration.

 Here are a few things to take care of when you reach your campground:

 - Before plugging into the campground’s power supply, turn off your RV’s circuit breaker.
-If you don’t cut off the circuit breaker, you might experience a surge of power when plugging in.
+If you don’t cut off the circuit breaker, you might experience a power surge when plugging in.
 This can cause damage to your electrical system.
-Only when you are plugged in and ready should you open the circuit breaker.
+You open the circuit breaker only when you are plugged in and ready.

-- Make sure that when you plug into the charging port, your connection is right, and the breakers are also connected properly.
-If you find anything amiss, talk to the campground officials and get it sorted out before plugging in.
+- Ensure that your connection is good when you plug into the charging port and the breakers are correctly connected.
+If you need help with anything, talk to the campground officials and get it sorted out before plugging in.